 When you carefully skim a book, you are constructing for yourself a basic, foundational schema of the subject matter – a mental map of sorts.
 If it is a subject area entirely new to you, this mental map will help to organize your learning.
 It will help you identify high-level topic areas on which to focus your learning.
 It can serve as a simple introduction to the subject at the same time.

-You might read the book’s introduction, then skim each chapter’s headings and sub-headings, perhaps reading the first sentence of each sentence below a heading to add a bit more depth to the overall architecture of the subject.
+You might read the book’s introduction, then skim each chapter’s headings and sub-headings, perhaps reading the first sentence below a heading to add a bit more depth to the overall architecture of the subject.
 Taking a few simple notes during this skimming process can produce a great outline that will guide your learning going forward.
 How can you proceed to learn something if you have not a clue what it is you are supposed to be learning in the first place.
 Skimming and the subsequent optional outlining gives you the foundation and structure to guide your learning in the right direction.

 If you already know something about a subject, skimming still has a use.
 Skimming new material can augment your already existing mental map of the subject or create new mental connections between ideas, concepts and facts.
 It is by creating new mental connections between all that you learn that your knowledge and skill become most useful and also more likely to stick with you longer.